CppCXY/EmmyLuaAnalyzer/README.md

 # EmmyLuaAnalyzer

+## Migrate

+I plan to rewrite the language server in Rust. see: https://github.com/CppCXY/emmylua-analyzer-rust

 ## Introduction

 The EmmyLuaAnalyzer project is a static analyzer and language service for the Lua language implemented in C#.
 It mainly consists of two parts: